adolfp12/bidfood/answers/CODEREVIEW.md

 func createUser(name string) error {
 	log.Printf("Data {%s}", name)
 	if _, exists := users[name]; exists {
+		/* Issue #2 need to check if the input exists in the map if it does, return an error.
+If it doesn’t, insert it into the map.
+		*/
 		return errors.New("user already exist!!")
 	}
 	users[name] = time.Now().String()